jimmoffet/AdventOfCode2022/README.md

 # AdventOfCode2022
 Seasonally challenged...

-## Big, Nasty O(n)e-liners
+## Nasty O(n)e-liners
-Started with day 4.
-Having absolutely no edge against other participants in skill or speed, I will attempt to outperform in absurdity.
+Started with day 3, after the fact.
+Having absolutely no edge against other participants in skill or speed, am attempting to outperform in syntactical absurdity.
 This is an attempt to solve as many of the AoC 2022 challenges as possible with a single line of python that runs in O(n) time.